islehorse/HISP/README.md

  HISP Depends on a SQL Server,
  its been tested and known to work specifically with MariaDB, https://mariadb.org/ Set its information into server.properties or the server will just crash on first run /-/

-# Platforms
- The server has been tried and known to work on Windows x86, x64, Linux x64, ARM and ARM64.
- CI Provides pre-built binaries for all these platforms,

 # Building
  Building the server from source requires Microsoft .NET Core SDK, targetting version 5.0 https://dotnet.microsoft.com/download/dotnet-core